hoangcuong2011/Good-Papers/Attention Is All You Need.md

 - Intra-attention: https://arxiv.org/pdf/1705.04304.pdf

 In the last 2 years, we have seen how seq2seq models achieve SOTA performance in many NLP applications.
-Yet in the last couple of months, there is a trend of improving seq2seq.
+Yet in the last couple of months, there is a trend of improving seq2seq in a significant way.
 Most papers focus on two most important aspects.

 First, seq2seq encodes an input into a fixed-size vector.
 We humans don't translate in that way.
 More importantly, both short and long input sentences are encoded into a size-fixed vector regardless their length.
 This does not sound right.